Internal Audit for Hospitals: 10 Compliance Tips for 2025

 7. Examine the Data

-Once the internal auditors and the rest of the team have identified all relevant information sources, the next step is to examine the evidence.
-This includes not only the hospital’s billing data (including Medicare, private insurance, and other payor data), but information regarding the hospital’s patient communication practices, privacy practices, telehealth practices, prescription practices, and other regulated operations as well.
-There are numerous aspects to hospital compliance, and each aspect demands equal scrutiny.
-Again, if a hospital’s internal audit is non-comprehensive in any respect, this will jeopardize the efficacy of the audit, and it will prevent the hospital’s management and hospital board from making informed decisions.
+Once the internal audit team has identified all relevant information sources, the next step is to examine the data.
+This includes the hospital’s billing data (including Medicare, private insurance, and other payor data) and data regarding the hospital’s patient communication practices, contracting practices, privacy practices, telehealth practices, prescription practices, and other regulated operations.
+There are numerous aspects to hospital compliance, each demanding equal scrutiny.
+Again, if a hospital’s internal audit is non-comprehensive in any respect, this will jeopardize the efficacy of the audit and prevent the hospital’s leadership from making informed decisions.

 After examining the data, the hospital’s outside compliance counsel will conduct a comprehensive compliance assessment.
-The primary purposes of this assessment are twofold: (i) to determine if the hospital is adhering to its compliance program; and, (ii) to determine if the hospital’s compliance program addresses all pertinent legal and regulatory requirements.
-Assessing compliance requires in-depth knowledge of all of the law, rules, and regulations that apply; and, as a result, it is imperative that healthcare organizations work with highly experienced outside attorneys who focus their practice specifically in the area of healthcare compliance.
+The primary purposes of this assessment are twofold: (i) to determine if the hospital is adhering to its compliance program and (ii) to determine if the hospital’s compliance program addresses all pertinent legal and regulatory requirements.
+Assessing compliance requires in-depth knowledge of all of the laws, rules, and regulations that apply, and, as a result, it is imperative that hospitals work with highly experienced outside attorneys who focus their practice specifically on the area of healthcare compliance.

-In certain respects, appropriately documenting internal audits is just as important as conducting the audit itself.
-Without proof of an audit’s completion and results, the hospital will not be able to demonstrate compliance to state or federal authorities.
-Likewise, if a hospital’s documentation of internal audit omits key information, this will raise questions about the sufficiency of the audit, and this in turn will raise questions about the sufficiency of the hospital’s compliance program.
+In certain respects, appropriately documenting an internal compliance audit is just as important as conducting it.
+Without proof of an audit’s completion and results, the hospital cannot demonstrate compliance with state or federal authorities.
+Likewise, if a hospital’s documentation of an internal audit omits key information, this will raise questions about the sufficiency of the audit, and this, in turn, will raise questions about the sufficiency of the hospital’s compliance program.

 10. Determine (and Take) Appropriate Next Steps

 Finally, once the audit process is complete, the hospital’s administrator and compliance officer should work with outside counsel to determine (and take) appropriate next steps.
-If an audit confirms that the hospital is in full compliance, then the next steps may simply be to maintain the status quo.
-But, if an audit uncovers compliance deficiencies in any area of the hospital’s operations, then the hospital’s leadership will need to work with outside counsel to promptly address the deficiencies—both in terms of updating the hospital’s compliance program and remedying the hospital’s past compliance failures.
+If an audit confirms that the hospital is in full compliance, then the next step may be maintaining the status quo.
+However, if an audit uncovers compliance deficiencies in any area of the hospital’s operations, then the hospital’s leadership will need to work with outside counsel to promptly address the deficiencies—both in updating the hospital’s compliance program and remedying the hospital’s past compliance failures.

 Written by: